chrstrock/SemanticVersion/README.md

 # Approach
 I used a MVC approach to build the webpage, making the classes provided the model, and then modifying the view and controller as necessary.

+# What I would have done with more time.
+1. More Unit Tests
+2. Validation
+3. Better UI